Autumn Migration at Spurn Point Nature Reserve

 Flood alert! - Day 5

-The next morning, the stormy weather outside mirrored the turmoil within.
-We huddled together, listening to the howling wind and the relentless drumbeat of rain against the windows.
-Mercifully, the sea didn't breach the shore, sparing us from the worst of the deluge.
+The next morning, the storm outside was intense.
+We stayed in, listening to the wind and the constant rain against the windows.
+Mercifully, the sea never breached the shore, and the floodwaters didn't reach us.

 Birds of prey - Day 6